scidam/mpseudo/README.md

 # Mpseudo [![Build Status](https://travis-ci.org/scidam/mpseudo.svg?branch=master)](https://travis-ci.org/scidam/mpseudo)

-Mpseudo performs multicore and precise computation of pseudospectra of square matricies.
+Mpseudo performs multicore and precise computation of pseudospectra of (square or rectangular) matricies.
 It uses pseudospectra definition and find epsilon-values on a regular grid of a complex plane.
 It uses `multiprocessing` module to share computations between cpu-cores, and `mpmath` module to make calculations with high precision.